node-prism/grove/src/internal/cache/README.md

 `useCache(callback, inputs, cacheDuration)`

-This cache helper accepts a callback, some inputs that are used as the cache key, and a `cacheDuration` like "1m", "30s", etc.
+This cache helper takes in a callback, some inputs that are used as the cache key, and a `cacheDuration`, which is a string like "1m" or "30s", or a number of milliseconds.

-The operation is stored in a `CacheMap` where the map key is the stringified inputs and the value is the result of `callback(...inputs)`.
+The operation is stored in a `CacheMap`, where the key is a stringified version of the input arguments and the value is the result of `callback(...inputs)`.

-Until the lifetime defined by `cacheDuration` has passed, the cached result of the provided callback will be returned by the call to `useCache`.
+The cached result of the provided callback will be returned by the call to `useCache` until the lifetime defined by `cacheDuration` has passed.

-A usage example of this might be a middleware that caches the JWT signature verification result using the client IP and the JWT as the cache key:
+An example of using this could be a middleware that caches the result of JWT signature verification using the client IP and the JWT as the cache key:

 ```typescript
 // ip-jwt-verification-middleware.ts